MaurDiaz/MaurDiaz/README.md

-With well-rounded skills in analyzing complex processes and systems, collaborating and communicating effectively in cross-functional teams and understanding client needs and translating them into customized solutions, I look forward to play a part in the process of developing and integrating software into a business workflow.
+With well-rounded skills in analyzing complex processes and systems, collaborating and communicating effectively in cross-functional teams and understanding client needs and translating them into customized solutions, I look forward to playing a part in the process of developing and integrating software into a business workflow.

 With a global and multicultural perspective at the intersection of technology and engineering, I have a strong motivation to grow and excel by building upon the foundations of C#, Python, JavaScript, HTML, CSS, SQL and Git.